itsjw/wittier/readme.md

 Wittier will treat these profiles as root folders for the webtasks, essentially creating a folder structure.

 To simplify the difference between Webtask and a user's webtasks, we will define
-**Webtask** as the platform and
+**Webtask** as the Webtask platform
-**functions** as the individual webtasks a user will create.
+**functions** as the individual webtasks a user will create
-A **service** is a collection of functions that are combined into a, *you guessed it*, service.
+**service** as a collection of functions that are combined into a, *you guessed it*, service.
 (CRUD operations, endpoints of a collective backend, ...)

 Wittier does not replace `wt-cli` but serves as a user-friendly wrapper.
-In the end, we want to be able to:
+In the end, we want to be able to
-* Quickly configure container profiles from Extend `wittier profile`
+* quickly configure container profiles from Extend `wittier profile`
-* Migrate default profiles from Webtask to their own dedicated `wittier migrate`
+* migrate default profiles from Webtask to their own dedicated `wittier migrate`
-* List existing webtasks, all or profile specific, allowing them to be edited in the web editor.
+* list existing webtasks, all or profile specific, allowing them to be edited in the web editor.
 `wittier edit` / `wittier edit <profile>` / `wittier edit <profile>/<function>`
-* Configure functions together into a service via a `wittier.yml` file
+* configure functions together into a service via a `wittier.yml` file
 and deploy/update all of them from the project folder via `wittier deploy`
-* ...
-Let me think of other stuff to add :wink:
+* ... let me think of other stuff to add :wink:

 ### wittier.yml
 *A work in progress*